Frequently Asked Questions

 I have a donation to make (plants, garden tools etc) can someone pick them up from me?

 In-kind donations of potted plants and functional garden tools are most welcome.
 Ideally, donations will be delivered directly to the Carriage House at the Demonstration Garden, located at 3815 Bell, 63108, during normal hours of operation on Saturday mornings from 9:00 am-12:00 pm, March-October.
 Personal appointments and pick-ups may also be arranged on a case-by-case basis by contacting the Project Manager for tool donations or plants donations.

 Donations of clay pots are welcome for use in youth garden activities.
 Used plastic pots and trays are not needed and should be recycled through the Missouri Botanical Garden’s Plastic Pot Recycling Program.

-The residential compost and mulch bins located at Bell Demonstration Garden are scheduled to be filled weekly on Fridays.
+The residential compost and mulch bins located at the Demonstration Garden are scheduled to be filled weekly on Fridays.
 If the bins are not being filled, please contact the Forestry Department to fill the bins.
 There are also additional pick up sites located through out the city including at Carondelet Park.

 What services do you provide to youth/school gardens?

 To see a description of our services, please visit our Services page.

 I’m working on a school project and I need info on community or school gardens?
 Who can I speak with regarding this or where can I find that information?